Celebrate the romantic holiday in the nation's capital

 One of the city's ideal destinations for couples is going all out for this Valentine's Day.
 Restaurants including The Conrad's Estuary, Fig & Olive, Del Frisco's and Centrolina are all offering special holiday menus and items.
 Also, if you're still in need of flowers for the special day, Lily's Flower Truck will be at CityCenterDC Feb.
 14 from 11 a.m. – 4 p.m. with beautiful bouquets.

 Grab a warm, cozy drink with a special someone

 Whether you’re in the throes of winter or the weather is warm, a delicious, hot drink is a perfect treat for date night.
 Fortunately, DC is filled to the brim with great options, including offerings from Le Diplomate, Dirty Habit, Old Ebbitt Grill and more.

 Take to an ice rink in the District

 One easy thing to do in the nation’s capital is rent a pair of ice skates.
 That’s because the city hosts an array of ice rinks that each present their own special experience.
 Whether it’s underneath the stars at The Wharf, on the banks of the Potomac River or at the National Gallery of Art's Sculpture Garden, each presents a romantic setting and plenty of opportunities for on-ice fun.

 Woo your boo with the perfect DC-themed date night

 Putting together a special evening for Valentine’s Day (or any day, for that matter) is priority number one – and the nation’s capital shines as a date night destination with its scenic monuments, award-winning dining scene and outstanding attractions.
-Even in the time of COVID-19, you can still enjoy a wonderful DC-themed date night, whether safely exploring the town or chilling at home.
+Plan a wonderful DC date night using sweet deals for a romantic night out.